Afghan SIV Application Process Explained step-by-step

 - Download refugee benefit forms from below links:

-- Submit completed forms and visa copies to: SIV@wrapsnet.org
+- Submit completed forms and visa copies (if already issued) to: SIV@wrapsnet.org

 Note: Please have patience and allow enough time for the IOM to process your application and arrange your flights.
 The flight date priority is given based on visa expiration dates.
 The IOM knows and keeps track of your visa expiration date.
 There is no need to worry about your visa expiring before IOM arranges your flight if you have applied to IOM in timely manner.